 Distance: 5 km (10 minutes by car)

-La Duquesa is your nearest adventure.
-A working marina with fishing boats, waterfront restaurants, and genuine Spanish atmosphere — no theme park, no forced tourism.
-Walk along the breakwater at dawn, watch boats unload their catch, then claim a table at a seafront chiringuito.
-The marina has a small sheltered beach, boat trip operators for morning excursions (dolphin spotting in summer), and a lively evening paseo (promenade stroll) where locals gather.
-Parking is free and abundant.
+La Duquesa is your nearest outing.
+A working marina with fishing boats, waterfront restaurants and genuine Spanish atmosphere — no theme park, no manufactured tourism.
+Walk the breakwater at dawn, watch boats land their catch, then claim a table at a seafront chiringuito.
+There's a small sheltered beach, boat operators running morning trips (dolphin spotting in summer) and an evening paseo where locals gather.
+Parking is free, though it fills in July and August.
+Full detail in our La Duquesa marina guide.

 Estepona